John Flournoy Montgomery: Montgomery and the rise of Hitler

-Nevertheless, Montgomery's Hungarian friends convinced him that Hungary's capitulations to the Nazis were essentially pragmatic, the only possible path for a weak nation facing a well-armed and ruthless neighbor.
+Montgomery's Hungarian friends convinced him that Hungary's capitulations to the Nazis were unavoidable, the only possible path for a weak nation facing a well-armed and ruthless neighbor.
 As Montgomery wrote in Hungary: The Unwilling Satellite:

 In this, Montgomery echoed the stance of the regent Horthy, who wrote in his own memoirs:

-This similarity of opinion is not unusual: a comparison of Horthy's memoirs and Montgomery's yields a regular alignment of their views, especially regarding Hungary's political choices before and during the Second World War.
+This similarity of opinion is not unusual: a comparison of Horthy's memoirs and Montgomery's yields a broad alignment of their views, especially regarding Hungary's political choices before and during the Second World War.

-The friendship between the two men was cemented during a famous episode on March 15, 1939.
+The friendship between Montgomery and Horthy was cemented during a famous episode on March 15, 1939.
 Both men were attending a gala performance at the Budapest Opera House, when supporters of the fascist Hungarian Ferenc Szálasi (recently jailed on Horthy's order) disrupted the opening ceremonies by chanting, from a box above the regent's, "Justice for Szálasi!"
 Horthy, enraged, dashed out of his royal box, and Montgomery followed to see what was happening.
 When he caught up with Horthy, he reported that:

 Horthy apparently believed that Montgomery was coming to offer help, because he thanked Montgomery later with a gift of a photograph of the opera event, a present which Montgomery treasured.
 The two men became close (according to Tibor Frank, a Hungarian scholar who closely studied Montgomery's private papers, Montgomery even shared Horthy's "drawing-room anti-Semitism," and viewed the pre-war anxieties of Budapest's large Jewish upper-middle class with a mixture of sympathy and condescension).
 Montgomery did his best to foster a sense of personal connection between the regent and President Roosevelt – a connection which Horthy apparently felt, but which Roosevelt did not.
-On the whole, Montgomery resented the way in which Roosevelt held him at arm's length, and complained that FDR was insufficiently curious about real reports from the field.
+On the whole, Montgomery felt that Roosevelt held him at arm's length, and complained that FDR was insufficiently curious about real reports from the field.